 You have said previously that there were not going to be any live gigs.
 What made you change your mind?

 Plastique: It wasn’t that we didn’t want to do it; it was just because nobody offered us a proper deal.
 Sweden is very important to us and we were very happy when we got the invitation to play at The Station and there was no question; of course we going to do it!
 There is no better place than here to have your first concert I think!
 It’s a very cool club!

 That leads directly to my next question: why do the debut gig at The Station?

 Plastique: Because we can!
 I mean where else in Sweden would you have your debut if not here?

 So I guess you think the crowd in Gothenburg is special?

 Plastique: Definitely!
 I mean there are a lot of people with a good taste in music obviously, and it pretty amazing to have so many people here that listen; I donÍt think you would get that in, for example Berlin!

-And you are going to play at the Arvika Festival as well.
-Can you tell me how that came about?
+And you are going to play at the Arvika Festival as well?

 Plastique: Well, when people saw that we are doing concerts, we got a lot of offers actually.
 But we refused most of them.
 But the Arvika Festival is special.
 I was there with my other band WELLE:ERDBALL in 2009 and it was amazing!
 And even though the festival is going to be smaller this year; or maybe because of that even, we just have to go there!
 This is such an honour!